MercierCharles/MercierCharles.github.io/research.md

 These clusters aren’t just negative—they have recognizably toxic linguistic signatures.

-## 5. Manual moderation

-Your analysis reveals three major insights for your hypothetical startup:

-Negativity is rare—but highly concentrate: focused moderation can have disproportionate impact.

-*A small core of communities drives most conflicts*: Community-level tools (not just individual-level) matter.

-*Not all negativity is harmful:* Emotional and stylistic features help distinguish critique from toxicity.
-As a result, we should focus on communities that frequency display these negative characteristics

----

-## 6. Some good news: metrics over time
+## 5. Some good news: metrics over time

 In our previous analysis, we determined that the toxicity on Reddit is mainly driven by a few communities.
 This is good news as moderating a few toxic communities is much easier than moderating the whole website.